 The revenue cycle is made up of the following steps:

-- Claim Preparation: Before a clinic can make a claim, they need to collect the patient’s information.
-Also referred to as charge capture, this step is necessary to determine the patient's eligibility and insurance coverage.
+- Claim Preparation: Before a healthcare facility can make a claim, they need to collect the patient’s information.
+Also referred to as charge capture, this step is necessary to determine the patient's coverage.
 Also, the doctor's notes on the prescribed treatment are translated into codes for invoicing purposes.
 The health insurance provider uses the codes to determine reimbursement amounts.

-- Claim Submission: Once the fees are added and coded, the claim is then sent to the patient’s insurer.
+- Claim Submission: Once the fees are added and coded, the insurance claim is then sent to the patient’s insurance company.

 - Managing the Claim: During this step, the hospital or clinic communicates with the insurance company to establish levels of coverage to help avoid mistakes or denials.